nokoiscool2/Noko-s-RNG/README.md

 # Noko-RNG
-a slop rng game that i made at school! (not finished)
+a improved version of the original beff rng